What Does It Mean To Be Grounded Electricity

 1. Understand Local Codes and Regulations:

 Electrical codes and regulations vary by region, and it's crucial to be familiar with the specific requirements in your area.
 These codes outline the standards for grounding systems, including the size and type of grounding conductors, the depth of grounding electrodes, and the spacing between grounding points.
-Ignoring these regulations can lead to safety hazards and potential legal liabilities.
+Consider this: ignoring these regulations can lead to safety hazards and potential legal liabilities.
 Consulting with a qualified electrician who is familiar with local codes is always a good idea.

 2. Ensure Proper Grounding Electrode Installation: